mandarineorg/orange/README.md

 - generateReport
     - Conditional to decide whether the test suite results should be added to the final report file
     - **Default**: true
+- hooks
+    - beforeAll: `Function`
+        - Hook to be executed before all tests
+    - afterAll: `Function`
+        - Hook to be executed after all tests
+    - beforeEach: `Function`
+        - Hook to be executed before each test
+    - afterEach: `Function`
+        - Hook to be executed after each test
 ```typescript
 export class Tests {